Degeneration of K3 surfaces with non-symplectic automorphisms: Transcendental lattices and -forms of K3 surfaces

 (1) This follows from the corresponding assertions for the actions on $\Het^2$ and $\Hcrys^2$ (showed in \cite{Illusie:report}*{3.7.3}) and on their subspaces generated by $\NS$ (clear).

 (2) Let $(\tilde X, \tilde g)$ be a lifting over $V$ and let $K = \Frac V$.
-Comparing the actions of $\tilde g$ on a 2-form on $\tilde X$ and its mod $p$ reduction, we observe that $\rho(\tilde g \rvert_{\tilde X_K})$ maps to $\rho(g)$ under the map $\mu_{m}(K) \to \mu_{m}(\overline F)$, where $m = m(\tilde g \rvert_{\tilde X_K})$.
+Comparing the actions of $\tilde g$ on a 2-form on $\tilde X$ and its mod $p$ reduction, we observe that $\rho(\tilde g \rvert_{\tilde X_K})$ maps to $\rho(g)$ under the map $\mu_{m}(K) \to \mu_{m}(\overline k)$, where $m = m(\tilde g \rvert_{\tilde X_K})$.
 Since the kernel of this map is precisely the elements whose order is a power of $p$, we obtain $m(\tilde g \rvert_{\tilde X_K}) = m(g) p^e$ for some $e \geq 0$.
-Since $\NS(\tilde X_{\overline {K}}) \injto \NS(X_{\overline F})$, we have an equivariant injection $T_l(X) \injto T_l(\tilde X_{K})$, and the assertion follows from Lemma \ref{lem:chi:0}.
+Since $\NS(\tilde X_{\overline {K}}) \injto \NS(X_{\overline k})$, we have an equivariant injection $T_l(X) \injto T_l(\tilde X_{K})$, and the assertion follows from Lemma \ref{lem:chi:0}.

 (3) The images of $\chi_l$ and $\chi_\crys$ are finite (this can be showed by reducing to characteristic $0$ as in the proof of Lemma \ref{lem:rho}).
-By replacing $g$ with its ${p^N}$-th power for some $N$ we may assume, without changing $m(g)$, that the order of $\chi_\crys(g)$ is prime to $p$.
+By replacing $g$ with its ${p^N}$-th power for some $N$ we may assume that the order of $\chi_\crys(g)$ is prime to $p$; this does not change $m(g)$ because $p \notdivides m(g)$ (since there are no primitive $p$-th roots of $1$ in $k$).
 By \cite{Jang:lifting}*{Theorem 3.2}, an automorphism of a K3 surface of finite height in characteristic $p > 2$ with this property is liftable to characteristic $0$.
-Hence the assertion is reduced to (2).
+Hence the assertion is reduced to (2). \end{proof}